 Matt Kiefer

-As WBEZ’s data editor, Matt helps break down large and complex sets of information into stories that matter to Chicagoans.
+As WBEZ’s news applications editor, Matt breaks down large and complex datasets into stories that matter to Chicagoans.

 Prior to joining WBEZ, Matt worked on an R&D team at the Washington Post, where he developed and supported products to automate public records requests and analyze large document collections for investigative projects.
-He also reported on voting rights litigation leading up to the 2020 election and designed a tracker to monitor criminal filings from the Jan.
-6 insurrection at the U.S. Capitol.
+He also reported on voting rights litigation leading up to the 2020 election and designed a database to track Jan.
+6 criminal filings, supporting the Post’s Pulitzer Prize-winning reporting on the insurrection at the U.S. Capitol.

 Matt was a 2020 John S. Knight Journalism Fellow at Stanford University, where he prototyped tools to monitor civil and human rights.
 In the wake of the coronavirus pandemic, he started a collaborative research project to collect medical examiner records around the United States and support local newsrooms measuring the virus’s impacts on their communities.